 Add your voice to the conversation to help advance paid family and medical leave in Ohio.

-Sponsored by Representative Kristen Boggs and Janine Boyd
+Sponsored by Representatives Boggs and Boyd

-Sponsored by Senator Charleta Tavares
+Sponsored by Senator Tavares

 Nearly everyone will need time off from work at some point throughout their life to care for a new child or aging or ill family member or address their own medical emergency.
 A person’s job or income should not be on the line when that happens.
 Paid leave means that workers can take the time away from work that they need without sacrificing their economic security.